 When the Financial Services Compensation Scheme (FSCS) announced its new vision for the future, transforming customer experience and delivering greater value for money were paramount.
 Efficio played a key role in helping to meet these goals through a new customer proposition that will significantly improve customer service over time, while dramatically reducing costs and providing flexibility to meet changing customer requirements in the future.

-FSCS was established in 2001 to protect customers of authorized financial services firms that are unable to pay claims.
+FSCS was established in 2001 to protect customers of authorised financial services firms that are unable to pay claims.
 A significant portion of claims to FSCS are outsourced to multiple third parties.
-Efficio was engaged to ensure the outsourcing arrangements were fit for purpose and supported the organization’s future vision.
+Efficio was engaged to ensure the outsourcing arrangements were fit for purpose and supported the organisation’s future vision.

 Efficio worked with FSCS to define clear business requirements, then helped to manage a complex competitive process to consolidate outsourcing into a single provider against a rigorous commercial framework.
 It also worked with the FSCS to meet the requirements of public procurement regulations.

 FSCS process claims relating to bank, building society and credit union deposits internally, relying on outsourcers to process non-deposit claims such as insurance, investments and mortgages (including customer contact and other related services), and some more complex deposit claims.